broander/gvca_survey_analytics/README-v2.md

 	- Create a new database from .sql file
 		- 'psql -d gvca_survey -U gvcaadmin -f gvca_survey.sql'

+	- Connect to the server:
+		'psql gvca_survey -U gvcaadmin'
 	- Convenient psql commands:
+		  'SET search_path TO <schema_name>;' - Set the schema to use 'SHOW search_path;' - Show the current schema
 		  \l - Display database
 		  \c - Connect to database
 		  \dn - List schemas
 		  \dt - List tables inside public schemas
 		  \dt schema1.* - List tables inside a particular schema
+		  \q - Quit

 4. Create a .env file in the root of this directory with the env vars required (see utilities.load_env_vars())
 5. Update the Python file with any changes to the survey.
 This is harder than it seems, and probably harder than it needs to be.